-6. Additional Rules and Regulations
+F. Additional Rules and Regulations

-All Card and ACH Transactions to or from your Securities Account are subject to Stifel's funds availability policy and any additional rules and regulations which Stifel or Stifel Bank may promulgate from time to time.
+All Card and ACH Transactions to or from your Securities Account are subject to Stifel's funds availability policy and any additional rules and regulations which Stifel, BNY Mellon, or the Bank may promulgate from time to time.

-Except as otherwise required by law, Stifel or Stifel Bank have the right to amend these rules, regulations, and policies at any time by mailing such amendments to you, unless the change must be made immediately to maintain or restore the security of Stifel's or Stifel Bank's electronic fund transfer system of your Securities Account, or to be in compliance with applicable Federal or local law.
+Except as otherwise required by law, Stifel, BNY Mellon, or the Bank have the right to amend these rules, regulations, and policies at any time by mailing such amendments to you. unless the change must be made immediately to maintain or restore the security of Stifel's, BNY Mellon's, or the Bank's electronic fund transfer system of your Securities Account, or to be in compliance with applicable Federal or local law.
 Where the amendment would result in increased fees or charges, increased liability for you, or stricter limitations on the frequency or dollar amount of Card or ACH Transaction capabilities.
 Stifel will mail such amendments to you at least twenty-one (21) days prior to their effective date.
 In the event you do not agree with any changes made to this Agreement by Stifel, you may terminate your Securities Account, but you remain liable for all money due Stifel in your Securities Account or debits resulting from your Card, ACH Transactions, or otherwise.
 Failure to terminate your Securities Account shall be deemed acceptance of any amendments to this Agreement.

 Accounts That Are Not Consumer Accounts/Non-Personal Accounts.
 The parameters surrounding liability, confidentiality, and documentation requirements with respect to Electronic Fund Transfers outlined above apply only with respect to Accounts established primarily for personal, family, or household purposes.
-If you are not a "consumer" as defined in Regulation E ("Electronic Funds Transfer Act"), none of us is required to respond to your questions about Transactions within the time periods specified in Subsection 4 of Section X. B. and the limitations on your liability for Unauthorized Transactions described above do not apply.
+If you are not a "consumer" as defined in Regulation E ("Electronic Funds Transfer Act"), none of us is required to respond to your questions about Transactions within the time periods specified in Subsection D of Section XI and the limitations on your liability for Unauthorized Transactions described above do not apply.